MiyanoX/SpotifyPlaylist/README.md

 # Jammming

-Jammming is a `React` web app for users to search tracks and save them to playlist in Spotify.
+Jammming is a `React` web app for users to search tracks and save them to playlist in Spotify. \
+\
+Open [http://miyano.surge.sh](http://miyano.surge.sh) to view it in your browser.

 ## App Instruction